SauravBhattarai/Google-Course-Projects/README.md

 # Google-Course-Projects
-This is for the final capstone projects of Google's Automation and IT course
+This is for the  projects of Google's Automation and IT specialization course.